-Sindhudurg and Malvan are the place near Mumbai, which offers the thrilling experience of Scuba diving.
+Sindhudurg and Malvan are the places near Mumbai, which offers the thrilling experience of Scuba diving.
 This activity gives you the chance to explore the living life of the underwater world.

 It offers cycling tour of 4-hours start from the Colaba with a pedal through the places like CST Station, Crowford Market, Mumbadevi temple, Flower Galli, Bombay Panjrapole, and Marine Drive.

 There is more cycle tour through South Mumbai pedal through the places like Gateway of India, RIN, Nariman Point, etc. Mumbai also offers Midnight Cycling Tour.